p-sira/deeplabcut2yolo/README.md

 ## Citation
 Citation is not required but is greatly appreciated.
-If this project helps you, please cite using the following APA-style reference
+If this project helps you, please cite using the following APA-style reference:

 > Pornsiriprasert, S. (2025).
 Deeplabcut2yolo: A DeepLabCut-to-YOLO Dataset Converter for Python (v2.2.6).
 Zenodo. https://doi.org/10.5281/zenodo.17386188